ultush/brown-nature-network/immigrant-charities-canada.md

 The services provided by a mainstream charity for racialized immigrants will be different in cultural basis from services provided by organizations formed by the community and for the community.

 ##  The Power of Classification and Formal Taxonomies
-This research starts at a point that many researchers take as a given, that is the taxonomy of charities in Canada, as determined by Revenue Canada.
+This paper initially examines an area that many researchers overlook, that is the taxonomy of charities in Canada, as determined by Revenue Canada.
-Taxonomies are powerful ontologies and structures when they restrict and constrain types of organizations.
+Taxonomies are powerful ontologies and structures when they restrict the formation and constrain of operations of different types of organizations.
+As an example, a charity in Canada is both required to carry out specific types of activities, and is restricted to being a registered nonprofit organization by law.
 There are three types of social economy organizational taxonomies that are considered here:
 1. Government driven organizational taxonomies.
 The purposes of these taxonomies include recognition of organizations as formal entities, and administration of the sector.
 2. Social economy driven organizational taxonomies.
 The purposes of these taxonomies include referrals from one organization to another, and funding for organizations form non government foundations.
 3. Academic research driven organizational taxonomies.
+The purposes of these taxonomies include analysis of similarities and differences between organizations, and summary of patterns across organizations.

 ### Government driven organizational taxonomies
 The focus of this paper will be on Government driven organizational taxonomies.